 We have produced a technical report, “Clean Water for Wildlife: Using Packtest nitrate and phosphate test kits to find clean water and assess the extent of pollution”.
 The report defines the meaning of the term ‘clean’ water, provides a summary of the strengths and limitations of the Packtest kits and suggests how to get the best results from them.
 Importantly, the report summarises the results of extensive comparisons of the Packtest kits with laboratory analysed water samples to assess the reliability of the kits.

-The report is currently in the consultation stage, as we are sharing it with – and incorporating comments from – our partner organisations.
+The report has been through the consultation process and is now available.
 Please see below for the latest version.
-If you would like to be involved in the consultation process please contact the PPW Project Administrator on firstname.lastname@example.org
+If you have any queries in regards to the Technical manual, please contact the PPW Project Administrator on firstname.lastname@example.org

 In summary . . .